darikoneil/SweetPeeViewer/README.md

 02/24/22 -> Fixed bug in overlays.
 Made some options not implemented un-editable
 03/03/2022 -> thresholding, neuropil
 03/04/22-> preproccessing the code works but is ugly
 03/18/2022-> quick fix to accommate bug in neuropil mask export of suite2p when using manual labels
+04/06/2022 -> Significant Update -> refactored several functions and ROI plotting for better speed and memory usage, fixed coordinates of motion-cropped overlays